-Open to Grades: 11 & 12

-Length of Course: Semester
+Open to Grades: 11 & 12 Length of Course: Semester Graduation Requirement:

-Graduation Requirement:

-Elective or Occupational

-Prerequisite: None

-Goals/Skills Developed:

 Learn the skills unique to working in a library environment.
 Additional skills covering office equipment and an understanding of the Internet will provide opportunities for future endeavors.
 Patron service will assist students in any future working environment.